Fair Exploration via Axiomatic Bargaining: Fairness-Regret Trade-off

 \section{Fairness-Regret Trade-off}

-In this section, we prove that a regret-optimal policy for a generic grouped $K$-armed bandit must necessarily be unfair.
-We then turn to deriving an upper bound on achievable Nash SW.
+In this section, we prove that regret-optimal policies must necessarily be unfair for a wide class instances.
+We state and prove the main result, and then we turn to deriving an upper bound on achievable Nash SW.